Poland welcomes Obama letter on "death camp" error

-WARSAW Poland's President Bronislaw Komorowski welcomed a letter from Barack Obama on Friday in which the U.S. president expressed regret for referring to a "Polish death camp".
+WARSAW Poland's President Bronislaw Komorowski welcomed a letter from Barack Obama on Friday in which the U.S. leader expressed regret for upsetting Poles earlier this week by referring to a "Polish death camp".

-Poles have called on Obama to apologise for a phrase they say wrongly suggests that Poland, occupied by Nazi Germany during World War Two, was partially responsible for Holocaust atrocities perpetrated on its soil.
+Poles have called on Obama to apologise for a phrase they have long sought to eliminate from historical and newspaper accounts which suggests Poland, which was occupied by the Nazi Germany during World War Two, was partially responsible for Holocaust atrocities perpetrated on its soil.

-Numerous German camps in occupied Poland during the war included the infamous Auschwitz-Birkenau, Krakow-Plaszow and Treblinka complexes, among others.
+Numerous German camps in occupied Poland during the war included the infamous Auschwitz-Birkenau, Krakow-Plaszow and Treblinka complexes.

 In the letter, Obama said he regretted the error and also saw this as "an opportunity to ensure that this and future generations know the truth".